pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

 or the namespace where the Learning Center Operator is deployed.
 The secret resources must be of type `kubernetes.io/dockerconfigjson`.

-Note that this doesn't result in any secrets being added to the namespace created for each workshop session.
+This doesn't result in any secrets being added to the namespace created for each workshop session.
 The secrets are only added to the workshop namespace and are not visible to a user.

 For container images used as part of Learning Center itself, such as the container image for the